NusaratNavsariwala27/SignCast-Media-Project/README.md

-Digital Signage Content Management System
+# Digital Signage Content Management System

-Setup Instructions
+## Setup Instructions

-1. Clone the Repository
+1. Clone the repository.

-Clone the repository to your local machine using the following command:

-git clone <repository-url>

-2. Web Dashboard
+2. For the React Dashboard:

-Navigate to the signage-dashboard directory:
+   - Navigate to `signage-dashboard` and run:

-cd signage-dashboard

-Install dependencies:
+     ```bash
      npm install

-Start the development server:

      npm start
+     ```
+   - The app will be hosted at `http://localhost:3000`.

-3. Electron App
+3. For the Electron Display App:

-Navigate to the signage-electron directory:
+   - Navigate to `signage-electron` and run:

-cd signage-electron

-Install dependencies:
+     ```bash
      npm install

-Launch the Electron app:

      npm start

-4. Web Server
+     ```
+   - The Electron app will open and display content in fullscreen.

+4. Start the WebSocket Server:
-Navigate to the websocket-server directory:
+   - Navigate to `websocket-server` and run:

-cd websocket-server

-Install dependencies:

-npm install

-Launch the server:
+     ```bash

-node server.js
+     node index.js
+     ```

-Architecture Overview
+## Architecture Overview

-WebSocket: Enables real-time updates between the dashboard and the Electron app.

-Fabric.js: Facilitates content creation and editing.
+- React App (Dashboard) handles content creation and management.
+- Electron App (Display) displays the content in fullscreen.
+- WebSocket server enables real-time communication between the two.

-WebSocket Implementation
+## WebSocket Implementation
+- React Dashboard sends content updates via WebSocket.

-The WebSocket server listens for content changes and broadcasts updates to connected Electron apps.
-This ensures that all devices display the latest content seamlessly.
+- Electron Display app listens for content updates via WebSocket and updates the display.

+## Known Limitations
+- Currently only supports basic text and image content.

+## Future Improvements
+- Add support for more media types (video, audio).
+- Enhance UI/UX for a smoother experience.